White Linen restaurant bans lawmakers, lobbyists after altercation

 He said Finch was served five old fashioneds in a 90-minute span.
 Also in the group were House Speaker Ron Ryckman, R-Olathe, Rep. Susan Concannon, R-Beloit, and lobbyists Dan Murray and Rachelle Colombo.

-Kris Van Meteren, a former executive director of the Kansas Republican Party who works for Singularis Group, a political consulting agency, said the incident generated a lot of discussion in GOP circles.
+Kris Van Meteren, a former executive director of the Kansas Republican Party and adversary of Ryckman and Finch who works for Singularis Group, a political consulting agency, said the incident generated a lot of discussion in GOP circles.

 “People expect better than that of their elected officials," Van Meteren said.
 "Is it newsworthy?
 I think it probably is.”